pulumi/pulumi-command/README.md

 // Now set up a connection to the instance and run some provisioning operations on the instance.

-const connection: types.input.remote.ConnectionArgs = {
+const connection: types.input.remote.ConnectionInput = {
     host: server.publicIp,
     user: "ec2-user",
     privateKey: privateKey,